gre4index/GRE/README.md

 # GRE
 GRE is a benchmark suite for learned indexes and traditional indexes to measure throughput and latency with custom workload (read / write ratio) and any dataset.
-GRE allows users to add indexes as competitors with ease via the interface.
+GRE quantifies datasets using local and global hardness, and includes a synthetic data generator to generate data with various hardness.

 ## Requirements
 - gcc 8.3.0+